-Educators, we know you have a lot on your plates right now.
-Besides the normal preparation required for back to school, you are most likely planning for at least some online and distance learning, cancelled school events, and disruptions to your personal lives.
+Educators, we know you have a lot on your plates.
+Besides the normal preparation required for back to school, you are most likely still navigating the challenges or repercussions of online and distance learning, canceled school events, and disruptions to your personal lives.
 We know these are just a few of the big challenges you are facing.

 Be proactive about keeping your stress levels in check.
 Try these 10 de-stressing activities to find out which strategies work best for you.